SergeyDavidenko/logger/README.md

 Logs a message at ERROR level.

 #### (l *Logger) Fatal(message string, args ...interface{})
-Logs a message at FATAL level and exits the program.
+Logs a message at FATAL level, flushes all buffered logs, and exits the program.

 #### (l *Logger) SetLogstashEnabled(enabled bool)
 Enables or disables logging to Logstash.